adityakalra581/Data-Science/Data-driven Astronomy/README.md

 - All the Course, Quiz, Programming Assesments credits goes to the Author of the course.

-Instructors
+- Instructors

-Instructor rating4.92/5 (43 Ratings)
-Tara Murphy
+1.Tara Murphy

 Associate Professor

 School of Physics

 https://www.coursera.org/instructor/tara-murphy

-Simon Murphy
+2. Simon Murphy

 Postdoctoral Researcher

 School of Physics

 https://www.coursera.org/instructor/simon-murphy

 - The University of Sydney

-The University of Sydney is one of the world’s leading comprehensive research and teaching universities, consistently ranked in the top 1 percent of universities in the world.
-In 2015, we were ranked 45 in the QS World University Rankings, and 100 percent of our research was rated at above, or well above, world standard in the Excellence in Research for Australia report.
+The University of Sydney is one of the world’s leading comprehensive research and teaching universities,

+consistently ranked in the top 1 percent of universities in the world.
+In 2015, we were ranked 45 in the

+QS World University Rankings, and 100 percent of our research was rated at above, or well above,

+world standard in the Excellence in Research for Australia report.